Self-test Your AVS Device

 Customers use Alexa to control a growing list of Music Service Providers, including Amazon Music, TuneIn, iHeartRadio, Kindle books, Audible, Pandora, and Spotify.
 Each provider your device supports will separately test and certify your device against their own set of requirements, which cover user experience, music events related to labels and artists, and payments.
 Perform music self-testing against these requirements before submitting your device for music certification.

 Download the Music Self-test Checklist (Login to your Amazon developer account for access.)

 To help you test your device against the Music Certification checklist, Amazon offers a Music Validation Tool (MVT) for developers:

 One you’ve passed all self-tests required for your product, submit your completed checklists to Amazon or one of Amazon's Authorized Third-Party Labs (ATL) for verification:

 - In the developer console, select your product.

-- Create a new test cycle and follow the steps.
+- Create a new test cycle.

 The following documents provide design, functional, and implementation guidance: